 myPurdue is the online portal through which you will conduct business with the University now and once you are enrolled.
 Your portal provides a "new student task list" and indicates when you have completed the necessary steps to enroll.
 To gain access to your myPurdue portal, you must activate your online career account via the account activation website.
 You will need your Purdue University ID (PUID) number and your career account setup password, both of which were provided in your admission offer letter.
 View a PDF of how to activate your career account (Size: 464 KB).

 Accept your admission offer.
 Students admitted before May 1 to begin in the summer term must accept their offer by May 15.
 Students admitted after May 1 have three weeks (or until the start of the term) to accept.
 A nonrefundable $400 deposit will be required to accept your offer.
 The deposit will be applied toward first-semester fees and the housing contract fee (if you contract with University Residences).

 Students interested in on-campus housing in University Residences should visit the housing website for information about availability and contracting.
 Information about off-campus housing, including cooperative housing, fraternities and sororities and area rental properties also is available online.

-May 1 is the priority deadline to apply for Learning Communities.
+May 5 is the priority deadline to apply for Learning Communities.
+The Learning Community application will be available beginning December 14.
 Spaces are limited and placement announcements are made in early June.